menu

 Demographics

-The education level of Lithonia citizens is a little higher than the average for US cities and towns: 24.64% of adults in Lithonia have at least a bachelor's degree.
+The citizens of Lithonia are slightly better educated than the national average of 21.84% for all cities and towns, with 24.64% of adults in Lithonia having a bachelor's degree or advanced degree.

 The per capita income in Lithonia in 2022 was $37,638, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $150,552 for a family of four.
 However, Lithonia contains both very wealthy and poor people as well.
 Lithonia also has one of the higher rates of people living in poverty in the nation, with 34.67% of its population below the federal poverty line.